Communicating over Filter-and-Forward Relay Networks with Channel Output Feedback: Specialized Results

-We next present numerical results to demonstrate the rate improvements achieved due to the correlated noise in the source-to-relay link.
+We next present numerical results to demonstrate the rate improvements achieved due to the noise {with memory} in the source-to-relay link.
 We assume that the source-to-relay noise process $\{w[k]\}_{k = 1}^\infty$ is an MA(1) noise process as